MichaIng/DietPi-Docs/docs/software/dns_servers.md

 ## Unbound

 Unbound is a validating, recursive, caching DNS resolver.
 It can resolve hostnames by querying the root name servers directly, replacing ISP/public DNS resolvers.
 Eliminating one player involved in handling your DNS requests, increases your internet privacy.
-Additionally Unbound can be configured to use the encrypted DoT protocol, which requires again a public DNS provider, but masks requests for your LAN operator and ISP instead.
+Additionally Unbound can be configured to use the encrypted DoT (DNS over TLS) protocol, which requires again a public DNS provider, but masks requests for your LAN operator and ISP instead.
 For more info, see the "Activating DNS over TLS (DoT)" tab below.

 ![Unbound logo](../assets/images/dietpi-software-dnsserver-unbound.svg){: width="150" height="34" loading="lazy"}